peymade/cookie-stand/README.md

+# Author: Peyton Mader

-# cookie-stand
+# Project Overview
-A site developed for the salmon cookie project.
+This site is being developed for the Code Fellows 201 lab 06 called "Salmon Cookies."

+# Links and Resources

+# Reflections and Comments